AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_control.md

     ROLES D|S

-The number of entries must correspond exactly to the number of SITTER lines in the AVpos notecard.
+The number of entries must correspond exactly to the number of SITTER lines in the AVP_Positions notecard.
 For multiple solo-sitter setups in child prims the entries must correspond to the number of separate solo-sitter prims and must all be defined as 'S'.

 {% include note.html content="When there are no more 'S' seats available, the script will not offer the capture option." %}